commune-sh/public-appservice/README.md

 Additionally, you can run the server in a container with `docker compose up -v`.

+Binaries are also available on the [releases](https://github.com/commune-sh/public-appservice/releases) page.

 #### Deploying

 For simplicity, run this appservice on the same host where the matrix homeserver lives, although it isn't necessary.
 There are example docs for both a systemd unit and nginx reverse proxy in the [`/docs`](https://github.com/commune-sh/appservice/tree/main/docs).